-ADMN 286-3 HUMAN RESOURCE MANAGEMENT
+ADMN 286 HUMAN RESOURCE MANAGEMENT

-The Business Administration Human Resource Management course is an examination of how to most effectively utilize and manage the human element in work organizations including staffing, training and development, appraisal and compensation, industrial relations and human resources planning.
+An examination of how to most effectively utilize and manage the human element in work organizations including staffing, training and development, appraisal and compensation, industrial relations and human resources planning.
 The essential premise of Human Resources Management is that an organization's employees are its most vital asset in the accomplishment of its goals.

 COMM 220 or permission of the instructor.
-Equivalents: